MadiMcCullough/Weirdmageddon3/README.md

 - Hit space to shoot
 - Every time your score increases by 20 points more Bills will appear
 - ESC - Exit the game
+- When the player's score increases by 20 points the amount of enemies that appear increases
 - There is a way to win!
 It is a special number to Dipper and Mabel
 - If you get hit by a Bill you lose!